jtr13/IMLVtemplate/README.md

-This is a template for the EDAV final project.
+This is a template for the IMLV final project.
 It is based on the template created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.

 ## ABSOLUTE ESSENTIALS

-*If you have any difficulties or have feedback of any kind, please file an issue or communicate through [Discussions](https://github.com/jtr13/EDAVtemplate/discussions).*
+*If you have any difficulties or have feedback of any kind, please file an issue or communicate through [Discussions](https://github.com/jtr13/IMLVtemplate/discussions).*

 ### Copy this template

 - [ ] 1.
 Click the green "Use this template" button above.
 DO NOT FORK THE REPO.
 Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".
 (If you change your mind before you do any work, delete your new repo and start over.)

 - [ ] 2.
-In the Description field, write: "Bookdown source files for EDAV final project".
+In the Description field, write: "Bookdown source files for IMLV final project".

 ### Set up GitHub Pages
 - [ ] 1.
 On the home page of your repo, click Settings.
 Click the "Pages" section on the left.
 Change **Source** from **None** to **main**, change **/ (root)** to **/docs** folder, and click Save.
 Above the **Source** line, a bar will appear with your book's URL.
 The bar will initially be blue and indicate that your book is *ready* to be published and will change to green once it is published.
 Copy the URL.
 (Note that sometimes there is a delay until your book actually appears at that URL.
 If it doesn't appear after a few minutes, make a change and commit it to trigger a GitHub Pages build.)